-Ida B. Wells Significance And Contribution To The City Of Chicago
+Ida B. Wells’s Significance And Contribution To The City Of Chicago

 After establishing herself as a renowned civil rights activist, investigative journalist, and anti-lynching advocate, Ida B. Wells moved to Chicago in 1894.
 At the age of 32, Ida had lived a life only a few could survive.

-From being born a slave to becoming a well-traveled journalist championing for blacks and women’s rights alike, Ida B. Wells made lots of significant accomplishments to the city of Chicago, most of which we still enjoy to date.
-Some of Ida B. Wells contributions include:
+From being born a slave to becoming a well-travelled journalist championing blacks and women’s rights, Ida B. Wells made many significant accomplishments for the city of Chicago, most of which we still enjoy to date.
+Some of Ida B. Wells’s contributions include:

-From being born a slave to becoming a well-traveled journalist championing for the rights of blacks and women alike.
-Ida B. Wells made lots of significant accomplishments to the city of Chicago most of which we still enjoy to date.
+From being born a slave to becoming a well-travelled journalist championing the rights of blacks and women alike.
+Ida B. Wells made lots of significant accomplishments for the city of Chicago most of which we still enjoy to date.

 - Ida B. Wells helped organize black political power in Chicago and women’s voting rights.
-This led to the founding of the first women’s suffrage organization for black women called the Alpha Suffrage Club.
+This led to founding the first women’s suffrage organization for black women, the Alpha Suffrage Club.

 - For years, Ida worked as a public school teacher, but there was only one option for private kindergarten upon arriving in Chicago.
 Its waiting list for black children much discouraged enrollment.
 But Ida B. Wells helped create the first kindergarten for the black community, which started in Bethel A.M.E Church’s lecture room.